What actually breaks when you take a module to PrestaShop 9

 // URL: index.php?fc=module&module=mymodule&controller=ajax&action=process

-PS9 introduces separate application kernels for admin, admin-api, and front.
-Console commands now accept an --app-id parameter to target the correct kernel:
+PS 9 splits the application into three Symfony kernels: admin, admin-api, and front.
+Console commands accept --app-id to target a specific kernel.

 # Clear admin cache only